HardlyDifficult/Crypto/Tutorials/Decentraland/DogCatMouse.md

 ## State Machine

 We'll be creating a stack-based finite state machine to handle the AI for the animals.
 This means that for each animal, there is a single state which currently defines its behavior.
-That state may add another state to the stack in order to achieve an interm goal, or pop itself once it achieves its own goal.
+That state may add another state to the stack in order to achieve an interm goal, or pop itself off the stack once it achieves its own goal, allowing the previous state to resume.

 For the prey, we will be working towards the following scenario: